allind/EukDetect/README.md

  - Relative_abundance (EukFrac): relative abundance compared to other eukaryotes at all taxonomic levels
  - Total reads: number of reads aligning to markers at each taxonomic level

- **Important Notes:**
+##  Important Considerations
- - The EukFrac (relative abundance) metric is relative only to other eukaryotes, not to bacteria or archaea.
+ **Eukfrac interpretation:** The EukFrac (relative abundance) metric is relative only to other eukaryotes, not to bacteria or archaea.
 Always consider RPKS alongside EukFrac when interpreting results.

-##  Important Considerations

  **Filtering threshholds:** By default, EukDetect removes taxa with fewer than 4 reads aligning to fewer than 2 marker genes.
 Unfiltered results are available in the `filtering/` directory.

  **Read length:** EukDetect supports reads over 75 base pairs long.